-Investment income is accounted for in the fund holding the assets, except for certain income from the investment of donor restricted funds, which is accounted for as revenue with donor restrictions.
-The CFT follows the guidance established by the Financial Accounting Standards Board when accounting for losses in donor-designated endowment funds (see Note 9).
+Investment income earned on certain net assets with donor restrictions is restricted as to use.
+All other investment income is without donor restrictions as to use.
+The CFT follows the guidance established by the Financial Accounting Standards Board when accounting for losses in donor-restricted endowment funds (see Note 9).